mahdi-islam-pranto/CRM-APP-iHelp/README.md

 ## Key Features

 1. Manage Leads
-2. Follow ups
+2. Manage Follow ups
-3. Tasks
+3. Manage Tasks
 4. Notification
-5. Home screen widget
+5. Home screen widget for pending task

 A few resources to get you started if this is your first Flutter project: